car1ot/evolution-pipes/README.md

 This repository is for Evolution Gaming recruitment hometask homework with the goal to make React Typescript TypeScript Javascript Canvas pipes puzzle (Pipes Puzzle) game.
 Task is develop a game client for a "Pipes" puzzle.
+The puzzle is played by connecting to the backend located at wss://hometask.eg1236.com/game-pipes/ over WebSockets and sending commands to it.

 # Used

 ## Technologies